Stacktape

 Network Load Balancers

-Network load balancer is an abstraction which under the hood uses AWS Network Load Balancer.
+Under the hood, Stacktape uses AWS Network Load Balancer.

 Advantages

-• Ease of use - Integrate with compute resources of your stack with few lines of config
+• Ease of use: You can integrate an NLB with your compute resources with just a few lines of configuration.

 Disadvantages